YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 ![BB](https://azurlane.koumakan.jp/w/images/4/45/Duke_of_YorkChibi.png "Duke of York") - **[HMS Duke of York](https://azurlane.koumakan.jp/Duke_of_York)**
 * Skill:
-  * Every 20s, fires an aimed Normal slowing (-40% Speed for 6s) barrage (4 356mm quad-like shots) at the farthest available target.
+  * Every 20s, launch a [barrage](http://p2.qhimg.com/t01ede24848b466745c.gif) aimed at the farthest available target; if it hits, the targets are slowed by 40% for 6s.
+    * The 4 SHELLS deal 108 bdmg with 70/100/90 mods.
+Their damage is modified by 100% of the unit's FP and a 110% Coefficient.
   * Enemies hit by Duke of York's Main Gun fire take +12% damage from all sources for 8s; also, her first volley deals x1.5 damage.

 - Desc: